 5. Ubersuggest

-• Unique features: Top SEO opportunities report, Chrome extension, Keywords by Traffic report
+• Unique features: Top SEO opportunities report, Chrome extension, AI Search Visibility, AI Prompt research.

 • Pricing: Starts at $29 monthly or $290 lifetime to manage one domain